DevJobalia/SOLID-BMS/timeline.md

   - user and booking
   - show and seat
 - check for cyclic relation
-  - DEFINE USER MANAGER FOR PREVENTING CYCLIC REF
   - show and movie
   - seat and show
-  - user AND BOOKING
 - FOR ALL ENTITIES CHECK THIS
   - DEFINE ALL FUNCTION
   - implement functions & 2.
 ADMIN OPS REQUIRE PASSING PASSWORD